kimhyeri/ARPrac/README.md

 Get to know 'ARKit'

 ## AR - augmented reality

-introducing ARKit
->
-:iOS 11 introduces ARKit, a new framework that allows you to easily create unparalleled augmented reality experience for iphone and ipad.
+> iOS 11 introduces ARKit, a new framework that allows you to easily create unparalleled augmented reality experience for iphone and ipad.
 By blending digital objects and information with the environment around you.
 ARKit takes apps beyond the screen, freeing them to interact with the real world in entirely new ways.

 ## Why 'AR' is important?
-증강현실은 인공적인 환경을 만들어 내지는 않지만 기존의 환경과 함께 할 수 있으며 그것위에 특징을 오버레이 할 수 있습니다.
-Augmented reality does not create artificial environment, but it can play with the existing environment and also overlays feature on it.
+> Augmented reality does not create artificial environment, but it can play with the existing environment and also overlays feature on it.

-## 개념
+## Content technology
-- SceneKit
+> rendering

+-SceneKit
 : Create 3D games and add 3D content to apps using high-level scene descriptions.
 Easily add animations, physics simulation, particle effects, and realistic physically based rendering.

-Language
-- SpriteKit
+-SpriteKit
 : Create 2D sprite-based games using an optimized animation system, physics simulation, and event-handling support.

-- metal
+-Metal
 : Render advanced 3D graphics and perform data-parallel computations using graphics processors.

+* * *

 ## ARKit2 추가된 사항